 - The History report shows how your keywords have performed since you created your project.
 But, the keyword ranking only includes the result that comes in the top 20 search results.

 Serpstat allows you to insert keywords in different groups and analyze the position change in keywords of those groups.
-For instance, there is no point to check all the keywords for all phrases, instead, you should monitor competitors on specific topics.
+For instance, there is no point in checking all the keywords for all phrases; instead, you should monitor competitors on specific topics.

-For example, you’re having an online store where you sell various products, then you will have different competitors for each group of products.
+For example, you have an online store where you sell various products; then, you will have different competitors for each product group.
 So, keyword grouping will help you to simplify the analysis process.

 You can directly enter a URL to see which page ranks for the keywords.
 Even, you will be able to track its current position and search traffic.

-Auditing your website will help you to resolve SEO related issues, and the next tool, i.e, “Site Audit”, allows you to do the same.
+Auditing your website will help you resolve SEO-related issues, and the next tool, i.e., “Site Audit,” allows you to do the same.

 Site Audit lets you audit the site (or even a single page of your site).
 The report will determine SEO errors and suggest fixes.

-you will be prompted with several options such as the number of pages you want to scan, scanning speed, scanning type (Whole website, Page list), and much more.
+You will be prompted with several options: the number of pages you want to scan, scanning speed, scanning type (Whole website, Page list), and much more.
 Select appropriate options and click on “Start”.

 Once the scan is finished, you will be redirected to the Audit Summary dashboard.

-Based on the scanned factors, Serpstat will assign an SDO score for your site. which is calculated on the technical optimization of your site.
+Based on the scanned factors, Serpstat will assign an SDO score for your site, which is calculated on your website’s technical optimization.
 A good SDO score depicts a good on-page SEO on your site.

 Serpstat analyze various SEO aspects such as